montera82/auction-service/README.md

 # Introduction #

-A simple service for Auction.
-Utilizing serverless framework.
+A simple service for Auction utilizing serverless framework.

 ### Deploying
 Service is deployed in aws CloudFormation